EduardoMVAz/ocaml-ETL/README.md

 - Creating the functions used to read data from csv files with ocaml.

 ## Basic Features Implementation

+In the Basic Features step, all of the logic to create the base output desired was implemented.

+The first part of this step was to create **records** to represent the csv tables **order** and **order_items**.
+Those, alongside with a record for the **joined** table `order_with_items` were created in the ```/etl/lib/records.ml``` file.
+The joined table was created in order to satisfy another of the custom features (more on the custom features on the last step).

+The second part of this step was to create **mappers**: functions that took the **list of lists of strings** representing the lines of the csv and transformed these lines into records of the corresponding types **order** and **order_item** types.
+These mapper functions were created in the ```/etl/lib/mapper.ml``` file.

+A third mapper was created to join the tables, **inner_join_mapper**.
+This mapper receives the list of order records and the list of order_item records, iterates through the order_item list (given that the order_items represent a larger volume than the orders, due to the n-1 relationship) and matches each order_item with and order based on its order_id, using the List.find_opt function through the order list.
+Then, it creates an entry for each order_item together with it's order information.

+With the orders and their items joined, the next part of this step was to allow the user to filter by **status** and **origin**.
+This is done by using command line arguments, and was developed with the help of Generative AI.
+This implementation allows the user to run the main file in the following ways:

+        dune exec bin/main.exe -> Creates the output without filtering

+        dune exec bin/main.exe -- --s <STATUS> -> Creates the output while filtering orders by the provided status

+        dune exec bin/main.exe -- --o <ORIGIN> -> Creates the output while filtering orders by the provided origin

+        dune exec bin/main.exe -- --s <STATUS> --o <ORIGIN> -> Creates the output while filtering orders by the provided status and origin

+Then, a filtering function was developed in the ```/etl/lib/transformel.ml``` file, which uses List.filter to filter the received order_with_item list created by the join, removing the items that do not fit the desired status or origin.

+The next step was to reduce the filtered orders_with_items and create the final output.
+For that, a reducing function was developed in the ```/etl/lib/transformel.ml``` file.

 ## Custom Features Implementation